theupdateframework/specification/tuf-spec.md

   the trusted root metadata file (version N), and (2) a threshold of keys specified in the new root metadata file being validated (version N+1).
 If version N+1 is not signed as required, discard it, abort the update cycle, and report the signature failure.
-On the next update cycle, begin at step [[#update-root]] and version N of the root metadata file.

 5. **Check for a rollback attack.** The version number of the trusted root metadata file (version N) MUST be less than or equal to the version